DEEP VEIN THROMBOSIS OVERVIEW

 The primary treatment for venous thrombosis is anticoagulation.
 Other available treatments, which may be used in specific situations, include thrombolytic therapy or placing a filter in a major blood vessel (the inferior vena cava).

 Anticoagulation — Anticoagulants are medications that are commonly called "blood thinners".
-The medication does not actually thin the blood, but rather helps to prevent new blood clots from forming.
+These medications do not actually thin the blood, but rather helps to prevent new blood clots from forming.
 Patients with venous thrombosis are usually treated first with an injectable anticoagulant.
 There are several such anticoagulants available, including:

 These agents can all be injected under the skin (ie, subcutaneous injection) by the patient, a family member, or a home health nurse.
 This allows selected patients to be treated at home.
 Heparin, low molecular weight heparin, or fondaparinux are usually continued for at least five days, along with another medication called warfarin (Coumadin).
 Warfarin is a pill that is taken by mouth.
 After approximately five days, the heparin, low molecular weight heparin or fondaparinux are discontinued while the warfarin is continued for at least three months.